 The Grant Assist Program awards a one-time (per competition) grant of $5000 to Principal Investigators whose application was unsuccessful but ranked highly (second and third sextiles) in the SSHRC Insight, Insight Development and/or Partnership Development grant competitions.
 The funds are intended to support research activities that will strengthen a re-submitted application to a SSHRC grant in the subsequent year.
 Notices of award are sent automatically to those who qualify.

-In July of each year, the Grant Assist Program will award up to five grants of $10,000 each to support Preparation of stage one (Letter of Intent) of the Partnership grant application for projects in which the University of Alberta is the applicant.
+In June of each year, the Grant Assist Program will award up to five grants of $10,000 each to support preparation (planning, writing, confirmation of matching funding and formal partnerships, through to submission) of Stage One of the Partnership grant application for projects in which the University of Alberta is the applicant.
+Applications are usually invited in May.
+The Partnership competition is highly competitive.
+Teams are advised to read the SSHRC Partnership competition information closely, and to speak with their departmental Chairs and Associate Deans of Research (or equivalent) well in advance of the Preparation grant competition.

 Note: Eligibility to apply for support funding does not guarantee that funding will be awarded.
 The Partnership Development Grant (PDG) is not included in the Preparation Grant competition.